Back to Ideas

 “I would love to hear more routinely that it is the child’s attorney who is the chief counsel and who is vigorously advocating for reunification instead of the parent’s attorney, or before the parent’s attorney,”

-An attorney is the child’s advocate and first the line of defense.
+An attorney is the child’s advocate and the first line of defense.
 This means the attorneys should be the first to insist that visitation should never be formulaic.
 Rather, it should be case-specific and based on the needs of the child.

 This, as opposed to being “a warm body in a chair who is viewed as a “rubber stamp” or extension of a child welfare agency,” according to David, would make a dramatic difference in the lives of children in these situations.